Raëlism: The Elohim on Earth

 Raëlism teaches that around 25,000 years ago, the Elohim arrived at Earth, and then transformed it so that life could develop thereon.
 It states that the Elohim used their advanced technology to establish all life on the planet.
 Raël characterises humans as "biological robots" that have been created and programmed by the Elohim.
-Raëlism teaches that humanity is modelled physically on the Elohim; for practitioners, this is indicated by the passage at Genesis 1:26.
-Also representing his own interpretation of Genesis, Raël teaches that the Elohim scientist responsible for creating humanity was named Yahweh, and that the first two humans to be created were named Adam and Eve.
+Raëlism teaches that humankind is modelled physically on the Elohim; for practitioners, this is indicated by the passage at Genesis 1:26.
+Also representing his own interpretation of Genesis, Raël teaches that the Elohim scientist responsible for creating humankind was named Yahweh, and that the first two humans to be created were named Adam and Eve.
 Raëlians believe that there were originally seven human races, modelling the seven Elohim races, but that the purple, blue, and green races have died out.
 In believing that the human species was created by the Elohim, Raëlians reject Darwinian evolution, and espouse creationism and intelligent design; Raëlians term their beliefs "scientific creationism".
 Raëlians believe that the Elohim were also created by an earlier species, and they before them, ad infinitum.
 They believe that the cosmos expands indefinitely, both in time and in space; infinity is an important concept for them.

 Raëlians promoting their religion on a street in Japan; one is dressed as an alien character mascot.

 Raëlians believe that accounts of gods in various mythologies around the world are misinterpretations of memories about the Elohim.
 The philosophy states that the sacred scriptures of many other religions describe the ongoing activities of the Elohim on Earth.
 For example, the tale of Adam and Eve's expulsion from the Garden of Eden, recounted in Genesis, is interpreted as representing humans' difficult transition from the Elohim's laboratories to life on Earth, where they had to become self-sufficient.
 The resurrection of Jesus of Nazareth, as presented in the Gospels, is described as representing how the Elohim cloned Jesus to restore him to life after death.
 References to Satan are interpreted as referring to the chief of a group on the Elohim's planet who were opposed to genetic experiments on Earth, and who argued that all humans should be killed as a potential threat.
 According to the Raëlians, the Great Flood narrative recounts an attempt by the anti-human aliens to wipe-out all humans, but that some humans were rescued by an alien spacecraft which provided the basis for the story of Noah's Ark.